michelson/BigBroda/README.md

 # GoogleBigquery

-Big query client built on top of google api client.
+Big query client built on top of google api client with ActiveRecord adapter.

 https://developers.google.com/bigquery/what-is-bigquery

+## Use Cases:

+So, BigQuery is fantastic for running ad hoc aggregate queries across a very very large dataset - large web logs, ad analysis, sensor data, sales data... etc. Basically, many kinds of "full table scan"queries.
+Queries are written in a SQL-style language (you don't have to write custom MapReduce functions).

+But!, Bigquery has a constraint to consider before diving in, BQ is append only , that means that you can't update records or delete them.

+So , think BQ as a storage + query service, not your default RDBMS.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'google_bigquery'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Add 'google_bigquery' to your application's Gemfile or install it yourself as:

     $ gem install google_bigquery

-# Usage:

 ## Rails / ActiveRecord: